• About

 Instructions

-• Preheat the oven to 350°F and line a 13”x18” half baking sheet with parchment paper (allowing a few inches to hang over the edge), spray with cooking spray, and set aside.
+• Preheat the oven to 350°F and line a 13×18-inch jelly roll pan or half baking sheet with parchment paper (allowing a few inches to hang over the edge), spray with cooking spray, and set aside.

-• Pour cake mixture onto your baking sheet with parchment paper.
+• Pour the cake mixture onto the prepared baking sheet with parchment paper.
 Spread into an even layer.
 Bake for 15 to 20 minutes or until a toothpick inserted comes out clean.
 Allow the cake to cool for 3 to 4 minutes.

 • While the cake is baking in the oven, make the buttercream filling layer.
-In a large mixing bowl, add unsalted butter and cream butter on low speed until pale and creamy.
+In a large mixing bowl, cream ½ cup unsalted butter on low speed until pale, about 1 minute.

-• Make simple syrup while the cake is in the oven and/or cooling.
-Pour water and granulated sugar into a small saucepan and stir.
+• Make the simple syrup while the cake is in the oven and/or cooling.
+Pour ½ cup water and ½ cup granulated sugar into a small saucepan and stir.
 Bring to a boil over high heat, stirring until sugar dissolves.
 Remove from heat and allow to cool.

 • Once your cake has cooled for a few minutes, fold the edge of the parchment paper over the short edge and roll it up.
 Allow it to cool for an additional 10 to 15 minutes.